jbakse/Systems_Lab/content/lesson_plans/aug_30.md

-## Warm Up
+## Warm Up: What is Design?
+*5 minutes*

 Join your assigned group.
 Answer your group's assigned question in exactly 7 words.

 Aleksandra + Alyssa
-: What is your definition of 'Design'?
+: What is your definition of Design?

 Andy + Brooke
 : What are the boundaries of Design?